Do i have a case?

 Chicago Car Accident Lawyer

-Record-Setting Chicago Car Accident Lawyers Aggressively Fighting For Injured Victims Throughout Chicago, Illinois To Get The Compensation They Deserve
+Record-Setting Chicago Car Accident Lawyer Aggressively Fighting For Injured Victims Throughout Chicago, Illinois To Get The Compensation They Deserve.

-• Award-winning lawyer with a top rating of 10/10 on Avvo, based on honest reviews from our satisfied clients.
+Award-winning car accident attorney in Chicago with a top rating of 10/10 on Avvo, based on honest reviews from our satisfied clients.

-• When you hire Phillips Law Offices, you can be sure our attorneys will fight for you every step of the way.
+When you hire Phillips Law Offices, you can be sure our car accident attorneys will fight for you every step of the way.

 Illinois roads can be dangerous.
 According to the Illinois Department of Transportation, there were 957 deaths in 887 auto accidents in 2012, an increase over 2011.
 Of the 887 fatal accidents, 130 happened in Chicago, reflecting a 19 percent increase over 2011.
 For all of Cook County, there were 243 fatal car crashes, more than 27 percent of the state’s total.
 According to the IDOT’s 2019 crash data, the city with the highest number of crashes that year was Chicago, with a total of 135,813 crashes.
 Rockford, with 5,317 crashes, followed this, and Aurora, with 4,506 crashes.